Individual and Group Supervision

 We both like to work creatively with, for example using metaphors, images or creative materials to help model some aspect of the therapeutic work being considered.

-Working with Trainees
+Supervision with Trainees

 We encourage appropriate openness and vulnerability by being transparent to our own process and by building a working alliance with supervisees, encouraging him or her to voice their experience in the relationship.
 Our experience is that in this way, over time, trainee supervisees learn to trust their own phenomenology, experience less shame and bring their experience forward with curiosity.